nhyan30/Facial-Expression-Detection-Real-Time/README.md

 The goal of this project is to develop a deep learning-based **Facial Expression Recognition (FER)** system that detects and classifies facial emotions in **real-time** using a **Convolutional Neural Network (CNN)**.

 ---

+## 😀 Recognized Emotions

-The system is trained on grayscale facial images and is capable of recognizing common human emotions such as:
+The system is trained to detect the following seven facial expressions:
 - 😃 Happy
 - 😢 Sad
 - 😠 Angry